 3 Success Tips for Chocolate Peanut Butter Cheesecake Bars

 - Use Bricks of Cream Cheese: Cheesecake won’t set up properly if you’re not careful about the type of cream cheese you use.
-Make sure you use 8 ounce bricks of full fat PHILADELPHIA Cream Cheese.
-Do not use low fat cream cheese or cream cheese spread that’s sold in a tub.
+Make sure you use 8-ounce bricks of full-fat cream cheese.
+Do not use low-fat cream cheese or cream cheese spread that’s sold in a tub.
 (Save that for bagels!)

 More Cheesecake Recipes

 - Blueberry Swirl Cheesecake

 Quicker to bake and chill than a full cheesecake, these chocolate peanut butter cheesecake bars are the perfect choice when you need a crowd-pleasing dessert that’s also portable, easy to serve, and handheld.
 For best results, follow the recipe as written including sufficiently cooling and chilling the bars.

 - 1/2 cup (1 stick; 115g) unsalted butter, melted